 For producers working with organic ingredients, composting is an ideal way to manage waste sustainably.
 Ingredients like fruit scraps, coffee grounds and spent grains can be turned into compost instead of ending up in landfills.

-Tracking composting efforts helps businesses understand how much waste they’re diverting and can even open the door to partnerships with local farms or community gardens, creating value beyond their own operations.
+Tracking composting efforts helps businesses understand how much waste they’re diverting.
+It can even open the door to partnerships with local farms or community gardens, creating value beyond their own operations.

-Tracking these metrics will help guide decisions, set priorities, and measure progress.
-Whether optimizing energy use, conserving water, or reducing waste, each step contributes to a better, more sustainable future.
+Tracking these metrics will help guide decisions, set priorities and measure progress.
+Whether optimizing energy use, conserving water or reducing waste, each step toward sustainability contributes to a better, more sustainable future.

-Sustainability has become a critical focus for the beverage industry — not just as a response to regulations or consumer demand, but as a way to future-proof operations.
-By taking a data-driven approach and leveraging ERP solutions with built-in sustainability tracking, businesses can align environmental responsibility with long-term success, proving that sustainability and profitability can go hand in hand.
+Sustainability is a critical focus area for beverage producers, not just as a response to regulations or consumer demand, but as a way to future-proof operations.
+By taking a data-driven approach and leveraging ERP solutions with built-in sustainability tracking, beverage companies can align environmental responsibility with long-term success, proving that sustainability and profitability can go hand in hand.

-Looking for more info on sustainability?
-Check out this Tech & Sustainability webinar that covers tech investments that support sustainability goals and how you can reduce costs, streamline operations and deliver on the values your customers care about most.
+Looking for more information on sustainability in beverage production?
+Check out this Tech & Sustainability webinar, which covers tech investments that support sustainability goals and how you can reduce costs, streamline operations and deliver on the values your customers care about most.